isar/hive/README.md

 ### Write to box

 Writing is just as easy as reading.
-All keys have to be ASCII Strings with a max lenght of 255 chars.
+All keys have to be ASCII Strings with a max length of 255 chars.

 ```dart
 await box.put('name', 'Paul');